 For example, Tom can list:

 - Business Management

 - Marketing Principles

 - Business Law

 The coursework can be its own section or part of an education section.
 If you recently graduated, put your education information above your work experience section.
 After your degree, you can list your coursework followed by your skills section.

 With the skills and relevant coursework section, you can take up a good amount of resume real estate with highly relevant and targeted information and keywords.
 This is especially useful for someone without much work experience.

-If you have an internship or some work experience that’s relevant – be sure to list it.
+If you have an internship or any professional work from your field, be sure to list it!